 The bottom line is that all these foods and drinks are harmful to your teeth when consumed in excess but taken in moderation the damage is minimal.
 The most important way to keep the harmful effects these substances at bay is to do a thorough job of regular brushing and flossing, and see your dentist for regular check ups and cleaning.

-Dr. Finlay and Dr. Anderson provide comprehensive family, cosmetic and restorative dental services for families in Annapolis, Arnold, Severna Park and surrounding communities.
+Dr. Finlay and Dr. Lim provide comprehensive family, cosmetic and restorative dental services for families in Annapolis, Arnold, Severna Park and surrounding communities.